cockpit-project/cockpit/containers/unit-tests/README.md

 script runs the unit tests on amd64.
 The script accepts a number of arguments to modify its behaviour:

- - `CC=othercc` to set the `CC` environment variable inside the container (ie: to build with a different compiler)
+ - `--env CC=othercc` to set the `CC` environment variable inside the container (ie: to build with a different compiler)
- - `:tag` to specify a different tag to use for the `cockpit/unit-tests` image (eg: `i386`)
+ - `--image-tag` to specify a different tag to use for the `cockpit/unit-tests` image (eg: `--image-tag=i386`)

-Additionally, a testing scenario must be provided.
-Supported options are:
+Additionally, a testing scenario can be provided with specifying a `make` target.
+Supported scenarios are:

  - `check-memory`: runs 'make check-memory' (ie: run the unit tests under valgrind)
  - `distcheck`: runs 'make distcheck' and some related checks
- - `shell`: specify that an interactive shell should be launched instead of building and testing
+ - `pycheck`: runs browser unit tests against the Python bridge

 Some examples:

-    $ ./start check-memory             # run the valgrind tests on amd64
+    $ ./start --make check-memory                 # run the valgrind tests on amd64

-    $ ./start CC=clang check-memory    # run the valgrind tests, compiled with clang
+    $ ./start --env=CC=clang --make check-memory  # run the valgrind tests, compiled with clang

-    $ ./start :i386 distcheck          # run the distcheck tests on i386
+    $ ./start --image-tag=i386 distcheck          # run the distcheck tests on i386

 ## Debugging tests

 For interactive debugging, run a shell in the container:

-    $ ./start shell     # start an interactive shell in default container
+    $ ./start

 You will find the cockpit source tree (from the host) mounted at `/source` in the container.

-`/source/containers/unit-tests/run.sh` will start the builds and test run, then you can investigate in the build tree at `/tmp/source/`.

-`/source/containers/unit-tests/run.sh` also includes a `build` mode which will checkout and build the source, but not run any tests.
+Run

+    $ /source/autogen.sh

+to create a build tree, then you can run any make or other debugging command interactively.

 You can also attach to another container using the provided `exec` script.
 For example: